ArtemPchela/ArtemPchela/README.md

  I'm Artem, a passionate Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> with a love for creating user-friendly and visually appealing web applications.

 #### Specialize in:
-- HTML, CSS, and JavaScript to build responsive and interactive web interfaces.
+- HTML, CSS, and JavaScript, TypeScript to build responsive and interactive web interfaces.
-- Modern frontend frameworks like React and Vue.js for dynamic web applications.
+- Modern frontend frameworks like React and Next for dynamic web applications.
 - UI/UX design principles to craft delightful user experiences.
 - Performance optimization to ensure fast and smooth web experiences.